 IUI, or intrauterine insemination, is a procedure done in a doctor's office that places sperm directly into a woman's uterus to aid in conception.
 During normal intercourse, only a small percentage of a man's sperm will make it past the woman's cervix and enter the uterus to fertilize the woman's egg.
 Most of the sperm that is ejaculated during intercourse remains in the vagina.
 A small percentage of the ejaculated sperm will travel, with the help of the woman's cervical mucous, through the vagina and into the cervical canal where it is released gradually into the uterus.
-But, this amount is only a fraction of the total amount of sperm ejaculated.
+However, this amount is only a fraction of the total amount of sperm ejaculated.
 IUI increases a couple's chance of conceiving because it does a few things.
-First, it removes any obstacles that could keep sperm from entering the uterus, such as hostile cervical mucous or antisperm antibodies.
+First, it removes any obstacles that could keep sperm from entering the uterus, such as hostile cervical mucus or antisperm antibodies.
 It also places the sperm closer to the egg.
 Moreover, it improves the odds of conception by simply putting more sperm into the uterus than would be possible through normal intercourse.
 Logically, the more sperm that is in the uterus during ovulation, the higher the chances are of conceiving.

-Reasons to have IUI
+Reasons to Have IUI

 IUI is less expensive than assisted reproductive technology (ART) treatments like IVF.
 IVF is also more invasive and may be objectionable to some couples because it involves artificially fertilizing the woman's eggs outside of her body.
 Because of this, IUI may be a good choice for couples who can not afford IVF or would prefer not to have IVF.
 Even though IUI is not as effective as IVF, it is still more successful than just trying to time intercourse well.
-Often couples will try IUI first before pursuing IVF or other ART treatments.
+Often, couples will try IUI first before pursuing IVF or other ART treatments.

 - low sperm count